-The Office offers group registration options for unpublished works, serials, newspapers, newsletters, contributions to periodicals, short online literary works, updates and revisions to a database, and test items prepared for use in a secure test.
+The Office offers a group registration options for unpublished works, serials, newspapers, newsletters, contributions to periodicals, updates and revisions to a database, and test items prepared for use in a secure test.
 The deposit requirements for these options are discussed in the following sections:

-• Unpublished works: Chapter 1100, Section 1106.

-- Serials: Chapter 1100, Section 1107. - Newspapers: Chapter 1100, Section 1108. - Newsletters: Chapter 1100, Section 1109. - Contributions to Periodicals: Chapter 1100, Section 1110. - Short online literary works: Chapter 1100, Section 1111. - Database Updates and Revisions: Chapter 1100, Section 1112.
+- Unpublished works: Chapter 1100, Section 1106. - Serials: Chapter 1100, Section 1107. - Newspapers: Chapter 1100, Section 1108. - Newsletters: Chapter 1100, Section 1109. - Contributions to Periodicals: Chapter 1100, Section 1110. - Database Updates and Revisions: Chapter 1100, Section 1112.